daisugiland/daisugi/packages/anzen/README.md

 ### #getOrElse(value)

-Returns an value when comes from a success Result, in case of failure Result returns provided value.
+If the Result is a success, the function returns the value; if it's a failure, it returns the provided value.

 #### Usage